DeclanChidlow/vale.rocks/src/pages/uses.md

 ### Miscellaneous

-I use [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424) for my 3D printing slicing needs, dabble with 3D in [Blender](https://www.blender.org), and use [LibreOffice](https://www.libreoffice.org) for dealing with all the Microsoft Office file formats I have to deal with.
+I use [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424) for my 3D printing slicing needs, dabble with 3D in [Blender](https://www.blender.org), and use [LibreOffice](https://www.libreoffice.org) for dealing with Microsoft Office file formats.
 Otherwise, I tend to use Neovim paired with [Pandoc](https://pandoc.org) for most document creation.

 My email/contact/calendar/task client is [Thunderbird](https://www.thunderbird.net).
 It isn't perfect, but is generally alright.
 Video and loose audio files are played through [mpv](https://mpv.io), and [imv](https://sr.ht/~exec64/imv) serves as my image viewer.